au-ts/lionsos.org/content/docs/examples/firewall/contributing.md

 # Contributing to the firewall

 Currently the firewall example is in early stages of development, missing many of the basic features expected of a firewall.
-We hope to open the project to external contributers to help improve its functionality and usability.
+We consider this a community project and are inviting interested people to contribute to it and help improve its functionality and usability.

 We have an extensive list of GitHub [issues](https://github.com/au-ts/lionsos/issues?q=is%3Aissue%20state%3Aopen%20label%3Afirewall)